lerekoqholosha/Price-Competitor-Analysis-Scraper/README.md

 # Price-Competitor-Analysis-Scraper
 Built a scraper to collect pricing data from competitor websites for analysis.
-•	built a scraper to collect pricing data from competitor websites for analysis.

 •	tools and technologies used Python, Beautiful Soup, Pandas and ReplIt